AdobeDocs/commerce-merchant-services.en/help/express-checkout/onboarding.md

 - Merchant and Production account in Bolt
 - API and Publishable key generated in Bolt

-Refer to the [Prerequisites](../express-checkout/prerequisites.md) topic for more information.
+Refer to the [prerequisites](../express-checkout/prerequisites.md) topic for more information.

 See [API credentials](#obtain-api-credentials) to learn how to create or access your API keys for your instance.

 ## Get extension

-See the [Install](../express-checkout/install.md) topic for detailed information about obtaining the extension.
+See the [install](../express-checkout/install.md) topic for detailed information about obtaining the extension.

 ## Create account with Bolt

 Before configuring the [!DNL Express Checkout] in your Adobe Commerce Admin it is required to create a [production](https://merchant.bolt.com/register){target="_blank"} and [sandbox](https://merchant-sandbox.bolt.com/register){target="_blank"} merchant account in Bolt.
 Provide all of the required details to create an account in Bolt.

+Refer to the [test and validate](../express-checkout/testing.md) topic for more information.

 ## Obtain API credentials